Regenerative Injection Therapies

 Traditional Prolotherapy

-Best for: Ligament laxity and instability, tendinopathy, chronic joint pain, hypermobility, knee, hip, shoulder, ankle, and foot conditions.
+This approach is excellent for ligament laxity and instability, tendinopathy, chronic joint pain, hypermobility, knee, hip, shoulder, ankle, and foot conditions.

 A higher-concentration dextrose solution is injected at ligament and tendon insertion points where tissue meets bone.
 This stimulates a focused healing response in the exact location where degeneration or laxity has occurred.